phretaddin/schemapack/README.md

     // Server
     socket.on('chatmessage', function(message) {
-      // We know message is going to be an object with 'sender' and 'contents' keys });
+      // We know message is going to be an object with 'sender' and 'contents' keys

-It seemed silly to

-When JSON is sent over the wire, it is just sent as a string.
-So a 5 digit number, 12345, would be sent as 5 bytes.
-With JSON, you also have to send the key names as part of the payload.
-While this may not be always be a problem, if you were making something multiplayer where each player sent 60 updates per second to the server, the bandwidth costs of repeatedly sending this superfluous data quickly adds up.
-Add in the benefits of having a central repository of message formats along with the validation and error-checking that a schema provides, and the motivation becomes clear.
+      // Waste of bandwidth and CPU to continuously send this extraneous data back and forth.
+    });

+##### The problems I had with sending JSON back and forth between client and server:
+* It's a complete waste of bandwidth to send all those keys and delimiters when the object format is known.
+* Even though `JSON.stringify` and `JSON.parse` are optimized native functions, they're slower than buffers.
+* There's no implicit central message repository where I can look at the format of all my different packets.
+* There's no validation so there's potential to have silent errors when accidentally sending the wrong message.

+##### Why I didn't just use an existing schema packing library:
+* *Too complicated:* I didn't want to have to learn a schema language and reformat all of my objects to match it.
+* *Too slow:* I benchmarked a couple of other popular libraries and they were often 10x slower than using the native `JSON.stringify` and `JSON.parse`.
+This library is faster than even those native methods.
+* *Too large:* I didn't want to use a behemoth library with tens of thousands of lines of code and tons of dependencies for something so simple.
+This library is less than 400 lines of code.
+* *Too much overhead:* Some of the other libraries that allow you to specify a schema still waste a lot of bytes on padding/keys/etc. I desgined this library to not waste a single byte on anything that isn't your data.

 ## Benefits

-* Easy: Don't have to learn a schema language.
+* *Easy:* Don't have to learn a schema language.
 It's just JSON that matches your object format.
 To make a schema, just copy and paste the object you were going to send and replace its values with the types they represent.
 Done.
-* Speed: Many times faster than other binary packing libraries on both encoding and decoding.
+* *Speed:* The fastest JSON encoder/decoder available.
+Even beats native `JSON.stringify` and `JSON.parse`.
-* Small: Just 300 lines of code with no dependencies.
+* *Small:* Just 300 lines of code and a single dependency (with no dependencies on the server).
-* Simple: Just import the library, create a JSON schema, and call encode/decode with it and your object.
+* *Simple:* Just import the library, build a JSON schema, and call encode/decode.
 * No overhead: When an object is encoded, the resulting buffer consists solely of compact data.
-Keys, delimiters, etc. are all stripped out and recreated on the receiving end.
+Keys, delimiters, etc. are all stripped out and only recreated on the receiving end.
-* Validation: If the object provided to encode doesn't match the size of the schema, the program will crash on encode.
-Useful for making sure all your messages match the required format.
+* *Validation:* If the schema is invalid, an error will be thrown.
+Likewise, if the object to encode/decode does not match the size of the schema, the program will crash.
+Useful for ensuring all messages match their format.
-* Bandwidth Efficiency: The amount of bytes sent over the wire is often 10x or more less than the JSON alternative, due to removing keys and delimiters along with using compact data types.
+* *Bandwidth Efficiency:* The amount of bytes sent over the wire is often 10x or more less than the JSON alternative, due to removing keys and delimiters along with using compact data types.

 ## Installation

 Just copy schemapack.js in to your project directory and use it like this:

     var schemapack = require('./schemapack');
+    var builtSchema = schemapack.build(yourJSONSchemaObject);
-    // var buffer = schemapack.encode(schema, object);
+    // var buffer = builtSchema.encode(object);
-    // var object = schemapack.decode(schema, buffer);
+    // var object = builtSchema.decode(buffer);

-Everything is included in that file and it has no dependencies.
+Everything is included in that file.
+In the `node.js` environment, there are no dependencies.
+In the browser, the [Buffer shim](https://github.com/feross/buffer) is required.

 ## API Reference

+### schemapack.build(schema)

+**Description:** This function takes a JavaScript object that matches the structure and format of the objects you will encode.
+To create a `schema`, copy and paste the JSON of your object you will encode and replace its key values with the data types they represent.
+This function then takes the schema, parses it, sorts it (for deterministic iteration), validates it, flattens it (for efficient iteration), and then saves it for use in the coming encode/decode functions.

+**Arguments:** `schema` - A JavaScript object matching the structure of the object you will encode.

+**Returns**: An object with `encode` and `decode` functions that operate based on `schema`.

-### encode(schema, obj)
+### encode(json)

-* `schema` - Object with the same format as obj, with values replaced with the data types they represent.
+**Description:** This function is called from the object returned from `schemapack.build`.
+It uses the schema specified in the `build` function to pack all the data in to a compact buffer (usually for then sending over the internet).

-* `obj` - The variable you want to encode in to a packed binary buffer.
+**Arguments:** *`json`* - The Javascript object you want to encode in to a packed binary buffer.

-**Returns**: `Uint8Array` buffer consisting soley of the bytes required to reproduce the object with decode.
+**Returns**: `Buffer` consisting soley of the bytes required to reproduce the object with decode.

-### decode(schema, buffer)
+### decode(buffer)

-**Arguments**

-* `schema` - The same schema object used to encode the passed in buffer.
+**Description:** This function is called from the object returned from `schemapack.build`.
+It uses the schema specified in the `build` function to decode the passed in buffer back in to a JavaScript object.

-* `buffer` - The `Uint8Array` binary buffer that was returned from the corresponding `encode` call.
+**Arguments:** *`buffer`* - The buffer that was returned from the corresponding `encode` call.

 **Returns**: `JavaScript object` recreated from given schema and buffer.

+### schemapack.changeStringEncoding(stringEncoding)

+**Description:** The string encoding to use for all strings encoded/decoded from schemapack.
+UTF8 is the default and is the most standardized string encoding to use, while also being the most byte-efficient.
+However, if you are only using English characters and symbols, changing the string encoding to `ascii` will make encoding/decoding much faster.

+**Arguments:** *`stringEncoding`*: The string encoding to now use.
+Choose between `[ 'ascii', 'utf8', 'utf16le', 'ucs2', 'base64', 'binary', 'hex' ]`.

+**Example**:

+    schemapack.changeStringEncoding('ascii');

+### schemapack.addTypeAlias(newTypeName, underlyingType)

+**Arguments:**
+ * *`newTypeName`*: The name of type that will be used as an alias for the underlying type.
+ * *`underlyingType`*: One of the above types in the 'available data types' table.

+**Example**:

+    schemapack.addTypeAlias('int', 'int32');
+    var builtSchema = schemapack.build([ 'bool', 'int' ]);

 ## Here is a table of the available data types for use in your schemas: